 When people get braces, they get concerned about the areas of the face where the braces are going to hurt.
 Do braces hurt your teeth?

 The braces don’t hurt your teeth till an ideal orthodontic force is applied to the teeth.
-The pain you feel in your teeth after getting braces is due to the chemical changes occurring in bone and gum tissue that surround the teeth.
+The pain you feel in your teeth after getting braces is due to the chemical changes occurring in the bone and gum tissue that surround the teeth.

-When braces are activated or tightened, they provide a force to the teeth that put pressure on the tooth-supporting bones and tissue, not to the teeth.
+When braces are activated or tightened, they provide a force to the teeth that put pressure on the tooth-supporting bones and tissue, not on the teeth.

-An ideal orthodontic force doesn’t effect teeth, instead, it moves teeth smoothly to a favorable place.
+An ideal orthodontic force doesn’t affect teeth, instead, it moves teeth smoothly to a favorable place.

-However, braces can damage teeth if a braces wearer fall down on the mouth or have an injury to the mouth.
+However, braces can damage teeth if a braces wearer falls down on the mouth or have an injury to the mouth.

 The situation becomes more severe than the situation when someone gets injured without braces on teeth.

 Know in detail when do braces hurt or damage your teeth from our other article.

 What to do when your braces hurt?

 If you feel pain from braces because of any reason, you want to know, when do braces stop hurting?
 Here are some tips to relieve pain from braces:

 - Find out the cause of hurting and remove it.
 Fix broken braces or springs.
 Correct the loose, popped out, or poking wires.

 - Take medication to relieve pain as your orthodontist suggest.

 - Eat cold foods and drink cold beverages.

 - Use topical anesthetics according to your orthodontist advice.

 - Rinse mouth with lukewarm water with salt if your gums or cheek hurts.